Saigon Governor's Palace: Later history

-In October 1887 Cochinchina became part of the Indo-Chinese Union, whose governor-general was based in Hanoi.
-The Governor of Cochinchina became a Lieutenant Governor, and a less pretentious residence was created for him by adapting a nearby trade exhibition hall that was under construction, completed in 1890.
-For the rest of the French colonial era the palace, also known as Norodom Palace, was used only for ceremonial purposes and by Governors General when they visited Saigon.
+In October 1887, Cochinchina became part of the Indo-Chinese Union, whose governor-general was first based in Saigon (in 1902, he moved to Hanoi).
+The Governor of Cochinchina became a lieutenant governor, and a less pretentious residence was created for him by adapting a nearby trade exhibition hall that was under construction, completed in 1890.
+For the rest of the French colonial era, the palace, also known as Norodom Palace, was used only for ceremonial purposes and by governors general when they visited Saigon.
 Subsidence often forced costly repairs to the foundations.
 The central dome had to be replaced in 1893.

-On 7 September 1954 the French handed the palace over to the South Vietnamese government, which renamed it Independence Palace and used it as the presidential palace of Ngô Đình Diệm.
-Later, Diệm had his brother and sister in law, Ngô Đình Nhu and Madame Nhu, moved into the palace with him.
+On 7 September 1954, the French handed the palace over to the South Vietnamese government, which renamed it Independence Palace and used it as the presidential palace of Ngô Đình Diệm.
+Later, President Diệm had his brother and sister in law, Ngô Đình Nhu and Madame Nhu, moved into the palace with him.

-During a coup attempt on 27 February 1962 two airplanes bombed the building and demolished the left wing.
+During a coup attempt on 27 February 1962, two aeroplanes bombed the building and demolished the left wing.
 President Diệm then ordered the whole building demolished and the present Independence Palace was built in its place.